 A good lawyer never responds like That’s OK or No, you can’t do that, but go for all available options and tell what other businesses do in this situation.
 So, communication skills must be well in relation to adaptive solutions to a problem.

 2. Is The Person Is Frustrated With The Lawyer’s Work?

 Some lawyers get easily frustrated dealing with business matters and we can realize it outwardly as well.
-Such person can consider second-guessing for businesses related decisions.
-So, be prepared to look into in a lawyer.
+Such a person can consider second-guessing for businesses related decisions.
+So, be prepared to look into a lawyer.

 3. Where Does The Attorney Reside?

 In the starting phase of your business, you will need to visit your attorney frequently.
 So, location is also a matter of concern.
-You can’t waste a whole day traveling to the nearest cities each time you need an advice from your attorney.
+You can’t waste a whole day traveling to the nearest cities each time you need advice from your attorney.
 When you have an option, choose your nearby lawyer.

 4. Do I Feel Comfortable With The Person?

 Whenever we meet a person, we have some instincts and gut feelings about the person.
 Consider those intuits that are you comfortable with the person to work as your attorney as you have to talk many times with your attorney regarding legal aspects.
-The trust factor is also important to consider because attorney deals with confidential information of your business and leak of them can cause a big trouble to you.
+The trust factor is also important to consider because a lawyer deals with confidential information of your business and leak of them can cause big trouble to you.
 Instead of looks and dynamic personality, other skills such as intelligence, willingness, thoroughness, and accuracy are important to consider.